 A track that emerged from the Skream studio after the move away from dubstep, there is a fantastic variety to this record.
 The way that the drums emanate suddenly whilst a dark melody merges seamlessly with a vocal that epitomizes bass music makes this an intriguing adventure.

 An epic intro soon leads onto a striking array of bass and super-charged chords that make this a necessity for house, techno and disco lovers.
 This record offers a winding journey through the different genres and reflects repetitive sounds in such a way that listeners are left profoundly intrigued.
 If an example of a track which showcases an impressive switch from a producer’s old style to their new direction is what you are after, this one matches that criteria with aplomb.

 A song which does a sterling job of giving off the most murky and hazy feel, this early record made during Skream’s dubstep days certainly provides a glimpse into the mysterious genre.
 The constant presence of a stirring flute-like sound works really well alongside the overwhelming bass and makes for another captivating aural journey.

 The enormity and power of La Roux’s vocal talents serve to help this already masterfully-produced record become a highly pristine creative endeavour.
 With a melody that evokes such a serene atmosphere this track is certainly a soundtrack that caters best for a more relaxed environment.

 When listening to Skream’s second studio album, Outside the Box, this appropriately named record is the one that stands out as bringing the wildest array of sound, immediately reflecting the equally crazy genre that is dubstep.
 The eclectic collage of chords that are acutely weaved with powerful bass make for a sumptuous marriage.

-Photo courtesy of B4 Bookings
+Photo courtesy of Skream